libp2p/js-libp2p/examples/pubsub/README.md

 - [IPFS PubSub (using libp2p-floodsub) for IoT](https://www.youtube.com/watch?v=qLpM5pBDGiE).
 - [Real Time distributed Applications](https://www.youtube.com/watch?v=vQrbxyDPSXg)

+## 0. Set up the example

+Before moving into the examples, you should run `npm install` on the top level `js-libp2p` folder, in order to install all the dependencies needed for this example.
+In addition, you will need to install the example related dependencies by doing `cd examples && npm install`.
+Once the install finishes, you should move into the example folder with `cd pubsub`.

 ## 1. Setting up a simple PubSub network on top of libp2p

 For this example, we will use MulticastDNS for automatic Peer Discovery.
 This example is based the previous examples found in [Discovery Mechanisms](../discovery-mechanisms).
 You can find the complete version at [1.js](./1.js).